matus12/kentico-onboarding-js/README.md

 ## Task 1
 **Prerequisite: ** JS & React sections on [wiki](https://kentico.atlassian.net/wiki/display/KA/04+-+JS-related+tutorials).

 According to `assignment.gif` implement all the required functionality (keep in mind we want to be able to edit multiple list items at once).
-Store some pseudo-random identifier (id) for each rItem (use some util function for its generation, e.g: http://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript)
+Store some pseudo-random identifier (id) for each item (use some util function for its generation, e.g: http://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript)
 All the boilerplate is already there so you can dive into coding straight away.
 Feel free to use [Bootstrap](http://getbootstrap.com/) CSS classes.
 Get familiar with project structure.
 The entry file is `index.js`.
 Page layout can be found in `App.jsx`.
 It renders `List.jsx` in its body, where you are supposed to implement the rest of the functionality.

 ## Task 2